nanomq/nanomq/docs/en_US/config-description/gateway.md

 - `username`: Specifies the username for the MQTT client.
 - `password`: Specifies the password for the MQTT client.
 - `ssl`: Specifies the SSL settings.
-  - `enable`: Specifies whether to enable SSL. <!--do we still need this field?-->
   - `key_password`: Specifies the password for the SSL key file.
   - `keyfile`: Specifies the path to the SSL key file.
   - `certfile`: Specifies the path to the SSL certificate file.